hmlea/kinetics/README.md

 - Allow for certain plot features to be selectively hidden or shown
 - Expand and enhance the upload spreadsheet functionality
 - Add an advanced features option that allows more customization
+- Add visual cue when the plot is clicked